-Register of Heritage PlacesPeninsula Hotel (fmr), Boatsheds & Stingray Point27/10/2006 certainly completed in that year.
+The home, designed by architects Henderson and Jefferies was originally intended to be a stone residence, but the final building was a timber construction.
+As tenders were called in May 1899, construction was most certainly completed in that year.
 Stingray Point is the waterfront portion of the grounds of this holiday home, which was immediately adjacent to it.
 Brookman had several homes at this time including 'Great Boulder', his home on Adelaide Terrace, and his estate in Cannington which included a large house.
 In 1899, Brookman was busy with his property development, as he built 14 semi-detached houses in Perth and developed his land on the 'Brookman Park Estate' in Cannington.
 Brookman was elected as a Member of the Legislative Council in 1900 and was also elected Mayor of Perth in November of that year.
 His high office was short lived as he lost his money with the collapse of the London Stock Exchange in 1901.
 He resigned from the office of Mayor in July 1901 and retired to Mandurah.
 Brookman returned to his city of origin, Adelaide, in 1904, having sold his assets.
 The Mandurah property was sold to Alexander Joseph Monger of Perth.
 Mandurah hotelkeeper, Charles Hones and his wife purchased the property in 1904 and converted it to a hotel.
 It seems that the hotel was always called the 'Hotel Peninsula' or 'Peninsula Hotel' in reference to its location on the peninsula.
 The conversion of the house created the second hotel in Mandurah, the first being the Brighton Hotel built in 1895.
 The Brighton and another hotel in the region, the Ravenswood, were all converted private homes.
-As local resident of the time, Violet Sutton remembered 'all this sort of started the holiday atmosphere of Mandurah'.
+As a local resident at the time, Violet Sutton remembered 'all this sort of started the holiday atmosphere of Mandurah'.
 When the Brookman house was converted in 1904, a wooden footbridge was constructed across the bay to Mandurah Terrace, the waterfront road of the town of Mandurah.
-The footbridge directly connected Peninsula Hotel (fmr), Boatsheds & Stingray Point with the centre of town.
+The footbridge directly connected Peninsula Hotel and Stingray Point Reserve, Mandurah with the centre of town.
 Formerly access was by a more circuitous route along a sandy track which crossed a swamp.
 The footbridge was a fragile construction built without consultation with the Murray Road Board, who refused to contribute to its upkeep until 1909.
 The bridge created many problems for the regular drinkers at the Hotel.
 Strands of wire on the sides of the narrow footbridge were the only preventative measure for unsteady pedestrians.
 By the 1940s more sturdy balustrades were in place, plus a hump in the bridge to enable small craft to pass under.
-By 1945 the footbridge was closed because of continual problems with its poor construction.
-Sometime after this, the remains of the footbridge were removed.
-After the initial development of Mandurah at the turn of the twentieth century as a holiday resort for the affluent, during which period many families &lt;sup>13 The West Australian, 1 May 1899, p.
+By 1945 the footbridge was closed because Register of Heritage Places Stingray Point Reserve, Mandurah Removed: 1 July 2021 &lt;sup>12 The reason for the change of material is not known.

+&lt;sup>13 The West Australian, 1 May 1899, p.
 1.

 &lt;sup>14 Theil, P. W. H., Twentieth Century Impressions, p.
-450 &lt;sup>15 The West Australian, 2 July 1899, p.
+450 The West Australian, 2 July 1899, p.
 1 and 12 August 1899, p.
 1.

-&lt;sup>16 Certificate of Title, Volume 169, Folio 33, DOLA.
+Certificate of Title, Volume 169, Folio 33, DOLA.

+ibid

 &lt;sup>17 ibid.